-As an Entrepreneur your clients are the number one reason why your business is successful, because after all, a business cannot exist without money, and money comes from your customers.
+As an Entrepreneur your clients are the number one reason your business is successful, because after all, a business cannot exist without money, and money comes from your customers.
 So once a customer uses your business, how can you keep them coming back for more?
-Them secret is simple, keep in contact with them, and give them reasons to come back to your business.
+The secret is simple, keep in contact with them, and give them reasons to come back to your business.

 work best for you.
-Here are a few ways that successful businesses keep in contact with their previous clients:
+Here are a few ways that successful businesses stay in touch with their previous clients:

-1) Start a client list.
+1) Keep a client list.

-You can achieve this a few ways:
+You can achieve this in a few ways:

 -If you have a newsletter, include it in your newsletter.